nasAtchia/clean-blog-django/doc/installation.md

 #### Create your virtual environment

-Create your virtual environment for the project by following the below steps:
+To set up your virtual environment for the project, follow the steps provided:

 1. Create a **.venv** directory in the project directory.
 2. `pipenv --python {version}`.
 Replace the `{version}` with your Python version.